caelum/restfulie/documentation/ruby/basic.markdown

 ## Server side

-<p>This is a simple example how to make your controls available to your resource consumers.
-First configure your controller to respond to the media types you want to support, for example xml, json and atom:</p>
+This is a simple example how to make your controls available to your resource consumers.
+First configure your controller to respond to the media types you want to support, for example xml, json and atom:

 <pre>
 class OrderController < ApplicationControl